Gene Budig, academic who ran American League, dies at 81

 He moved to Illinois State in 1972 as a vice president, dean and professor of educational administration and its youngest full professor.
 He became acting president in 1973 and president later that year.

 Budig was appointed president of West Virginia in 1977 and was hired as Kansas’ chancellor in 1981.
-He visited every county in the state during his first year and presided over a campus expansion.
-He also helped lobby the state for money to rebuild an auditorium following a fire, and the building was renamed Budig Hall in 1997.
+He visited all 105 counties in the state during his first year and presided over a campus expansion.
+He helped lobby the state for money to rebuild an auditorium following a fire, and the building was renamed Budig Hall in 1997.

-Budig lived in Princeton, New Jersey, and taught at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+Budig later taught at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+Associated Press sports writer Noah Trister was among Budig’s students at Princeton.

+“The class was about the business side of baseball.
+Dr. Budig would bring in all these big-name guests — people like Jerry Reinsdorf, Bob Costas and Brian Cashman — and just let us bounce questions off them.
+I still marvel at how Dr. Budig got all these people to come in and speak so candidly to a bunch of college kids.
+I think that said a lot about how the baseball community felt about him,” Trister said.

 Budig is survived by his wife, Gretchen Van Bloom Budig, and three children: Christopher Budig, Mary Frances Budig and Kathryn Budig; sister Mary Ann Myers; brother Richard Budig; and five grandchildren.